tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 Computes the variance for every pixel p across all images, resulting in a matrix holding the variance for eack pixel p, then calculates the average of that variance across all pixels.
-This allows us to compensate for different fov sizes
+This allows us to compensate for different fov sizes.
+Note: images are normalized to [-1,1] before calculations

 Params
 ------

 images_seen
 A numpy matrix holding numpy versions of all of our images

 Returns
 -------